yasmin-atique/Shark-Attack-Project/README.md

 ## Data Analysis Outputs
 ### What are the countries with more occurences of shark attacks?
-As seen in table 1, the country with more registers of shark attacks is USA, with 1588 attacks registered.
-Probabbly becouse is also the country with more field investigators.
+As seen in table 1, the country with more registers of shark attacks is USA, with 1588 attacks registered, followed by Australia (566), South Africa (358) and Brazil (103), respectively.

-The following countries are Australia (566), South Africa (358) and Brazil (103), respectively.
+It's important to note that the higher amount of registers are not necessarily associated with te number of real attacks.
+But, probably because of the research foment.

-According to the GSAF (Global Shark Attack Fiel) USA has 12 field investigators, Australia has 7, Africa has 2 and Brasil has 1.
+According to the GSAF (Global Shark Attack Fiel) USA has 12 field investigators, Australia has 7, Africa has 2 and Brazil has 1.
+The number of registers are directly proportional to the number of fiel investigators.

 ##### Table 1 - Total registers per country and relative percentage of fatal/no fatal/ unknown cases
 ![image](https://user-images.githubusercontent.com/101889306/181916637-87ad5946-db16-4a2d-b701-18e184e05468.png)